-Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOP MENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The project site locations are classified as A-G: Agrícola General (General Agricultural) land use.
-The proposed action is the construction of a water well on an existing farm, which is compatible with zoning and existing land use.
-The use of the property is consistent with current local plans and zoning ordinances.
-Construction actions include minor improvements which increase the current function of the existing land use.
-The project site is in a rural area of San Sebastian Municipio, and project activities will not contribute to urban sprawl.
+Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOPMENT Conformance with Plans / Compatible Land Use and Zoning / The project site location is classified as Rural General and Area Rural Desarrollada land use.
+The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.

+Scale and Urban Design Construction actions include minor improvements which increase the current function of the existing land use.
+There is no change in land use since the land will continue to be used to agriculture purposes.
+The project site is in a rural area of Lares Municipio, and project activities will not contribute to urban sprawl.
 Any necessary permits should be obtained by the applicant and/or contractor from the appropriate department prior to construction activities.
-Soil Suitability/ Slope/ Erosion/ 2 Soil suitability will be assessed prior to construction and will be addressed during local permitting processes.
+Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 Soil suitability will be assessed prior to construction and will be addressed during local permitting processes.
+Contractors will be required to use best management practices during construction if erosion impacts occur.
+The soil is currently being used for agriculture purposes.
+Landslide data from the U.S. Geological Survey (USGS) indicates less than 25 landslides per square kilometer for the project area (see Appendix A , Figure 4- USGS Landslide Map).
+Hazards and Nuisances including Site Safety and Noise 2 Contractors will be required to provide health and safety plans and monitoring during construction.

-Employment and Income Patterns 2 The Project will result in short-term benefit to employment when construction crews are hired for the construction of a water well.
-After construction, there may be a net positive benefit for the Farm, a small business receiving this funding for Economic Development recovery purposes which will aid in the continued operations of the intended use of the Farm which produces produce used by Puerto Rico communities.
-SOCIOECONON NIC Environmental Assessment Factor Impact Code Impact Evaluation Energy Consumption The Project will not result in significant additional energy consumption as it involves only the construction of a single water well on an existing farm using self-powered construction equipment and will draw low-power for pumping that can fit within existing power loads to the property.
-Hazards and Nuisances including Site Safety and Noise Contractors will be required to provide health and safety plans and monitoring during construction.
 Noise levels will temporarily increase during construction; however, program activities are limited to the existing farm property and will not elevate ambient noise levels long term.
 Contractors will be required to comply with the applicable local noise ordinances.
 Noise impacts will be mitigated by restricting construction activities to daylight hours.
-Landslide data from the U.S. Geological Survey (USGS) indicates less than 25 landslides per square kilometer for the project area (see Appendix A, Figure 3 - USGS Landslide Map).
-Department of Natural and Environmental Resources (DNER) authorization may be required for any extraction, removal, excavation, and dredging of the components of the earth's crust.
-Drainage/ Storm Water Runoff Contractors will be required to use best management practices during construction if erosion impacts will occur.
-The soil is currently being used for agriculture purposes.
+Energy Consumption 2 The project will not result in significant additional energy consumption as it involves only the purchase of equipment (solar batteries) and the construction and installation of two new greenhouses using self-powered construction equipment on an existing farm and will not require any expansion to existing power facilities.
+The purchase of solar batteries will allow the applicant to efficiently utilize solar energy.

-The project is not anticipated to have a significant impact on Employment and Income Patterns.
-However, since the project will include an economic component, it may aid in restoring some employment opportunities and income patterns.
-Demographic Character Changes, Displacement The Project will not alter the demographics or character of the farm or Municipio in which it is located, nor will it involve displacement of any resident.
+Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns The project will result in short-term benefit to employment when contractors are hired for the construction of two new greenhouses.
+After construction, there may be a net positive benefit for the farm, a small business receiving this funding for economic development recovery purposes, which will aid in the continued operations of the intended use of the Farm which produces produce used by Puerto Rico communities.
+The project is not anticipated to have a significant impact on employment and income patterns; however, the project may help restore employment opportunities and income patterns.
+Demographic Character Changes, Displacement The project is in a rural area in Lares Municipio and will not alter the demographics or character of the surrounding community.
+Project activities will not result in any direct or indirect displacement of individuals or families.